Dr-Morio/BeenomeY/README.md

 3. **Installation:** Place the mod JAR file in the mods directory of your Minecraft Forge installation.
 4. **Launch:** Launch Minecraft with the Forge profile and start experimenting with bee breeding!

+## Credits

+- Texture elements used in this mod are sourced from the [Forestry](https://github.com/ForestryMC/ForestryMC) mod.

 ## Contributing

 Contributions to BeenomeY are welcome!
 If you find any issues or have suggestions, feel free to [open an issue](link-to-issues) or submit a pull request.